-This standard operating procedure (SOP) describes the procedures for collecting subslab vapor samples using evacuated stainless-steel Summa canisters for the purpose of assessing risk to building occupants.
-The SOP is modified from procedures and information presented in Cal/EPA 2012 (Advisory-Active Soil Investigations); Cal/EPA 2011; Cal/EPA 2010; U.S. EPA, 2006; and DiGiulio, 2003.
+This standard operating procedure (SOP) describes the procedures for collecting subslab vapor samples using evacuated stainless-steel Summa canisters (TO-15) or sorbent tubes (TO-17) for the purpose of assessing risk to building occupants.
+The SOP is modified from procedures and information presented in Cal/EPA 2012 (Advisory-Active Soil Investigations); Cal/EPA 2011; Cal/EPA 2010; U.S. EPA, 2006; DiGiulio, 2003; and U.S. EPA 1999.
 This SOP includes (a) real-time leak-check procedures to evaluate integrity of the soil gas probe and sampling assembly during probe purging and post sampling, and (b) real-time field screening of soil gas concentrations during probe purging and post sampling.